 Chrome shows non-recoverable HTTPS errors only in cases where the true server has previously asked for this treatment, and when it can be relatively certain that the current server is not the true server.

-To enable certificate chain validation, Chrome has access to two stores of trust anchors (i.e. certificates that are empowered as issuers).
-One trust anchor store is the system or public trust anchor store, and the other other is the local or private trust anchor store.
-The public store is provided as part of the operating system, and intended to authenticate public internet servers.
+To enable certificate chain validation, Chrome has access to two stores of trust anchors (i.e., certificates that are empowered as issuers).
+One trust anchor store is for authenticating public internet servers, and depending on the version of Chrome being used and the platform it is running on, the Chrome Root Store might be in use.
 The private store contains certificates installed by the user or the administrator of the client machine.
 Private intranet servers should authenticate themselves with certificates issued by a private trust anchor.

 Chrome’s key pinning feature is a strong form of web site authentication that requires a web server’s certificate chain not only to be valid and to chain to a known-good trust anchor, but also that at least one of the public keys in the certificate chain is known to be valid for the particular site the user is visiting.
 This is a good defense against the risk that any trust anchor can authenticate any web site, even if not intended by the site owner: if an otherwise-valid chain does not include a known pinned key (“pin”), Chrome will reject it because it was not issued in accordance with the site operator’s expectations.